immartian/re_future/china_emergence.md

 - $\Delta H(\phi)$ = entropy reduction from emergent political behaviors
 - $R(\phi)$ = reusability of patterns (legal frameworks, rituals, institutions)
 - $S(\phi, \Omega_t)$ = structural compatibility with existing constraints

+*In simple terms, this means that political memory grows when reusable, entropy-reducing patterns fit well with existing structures.*

 In this framework: